Pulssb

 Discuss This!
 Discuss This!

-Taking the pill may affect a woman’s relationship in unexpected ways, according to new research.
+Taking the pill may affect a woman’s relationship in unexpected ways, according to academic research.

 The study, which consisted of nearly 2,000 participants, found women who are on the pill are less sexually satisfied but are happier overall in their relationships.